Olistico Wealth LLC Acquires 65 Shares of Eli Lilly and Company (NYSE:LLY)

 Olistico Wealth LLC boosted its holdings in Eli Lilly and Company (NYSE:LLY – Free Report) by 2.7% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 2,447 shares of the company’s stock after purchasing an additional 65 shares during the quarter.
 Eli Lilly and Company makes up approximately 1.2% of Olistico Wealth LLC’s holdings, making the stock its 19th biggest position.
 Olistico Wealth LLC’s holdings in Eli Lilly and Company were worth $1,314,000 as of its most recent SEC filing.

 Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
 Retirement Group LLC boosted its stake in Eli Lilly and Company by 159.1% in the 2nd quarter.
 Retirement Group LLC now owns 57 shares of the company’s stock worth $27,000 after purchasing an additional 35 shares during the period.
 Cornerstone Planning Group LLC bought a new position in Eli Lilly and Company in the 2nd quarter worth approximately $33,000.
-RVW Wealth LLC purchased a new stake in shares of Eli Lilly and Company during the 3rd quarter worth approximately $46,000.
-Activest Wealth Management purchased a new stake in shares of Eli Lilly and Company during the 2nd quarter worth approximately $40,000.
+RVW Wealth LLC bought a new position in Eli Lilly and Company in the 3rd quarter worth approximately $46,000.
+Activest Wealth Management bought a new position in Eli Lilly and Company in the 2nd quarter worth approximately $40,000.
 Finally, Raleigh Capital Management Inc. raised its holdings in shares of Eli Lilly and Company by 156.4% during the 1st quarter.
 Raleigh Capital Management Inc. now owns 100 shares of the company’s stock worth $34,000 after acquiring an additional 61 shares in the last quarter.
 81.38% of the stock is currently owned by institutional investors.

 Wall Street Analyst Weigh In